slisette127/Costume/README.md

 Instructions

-In the README.md, list out the data you think you'll need for this app.
-Categorize the data into tables
-Define relationships between those tables
 Using any digital tool you like, construct an ER diagram that communicates those tables, their relationships and their fields/properties.
 Save a copy of this ER Diagram in the repo.
 Review the steps to create a DB, connect to it, seed it with data and write them down in the README.md.